Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Introduction

 \subsection{Purpose}

 The purpose of this paper is twofold.
-First, at the level of arbitrary $\bfP$-modules, we construct a metric stability theory for a \emph{categorified M\"obius inversion}, formulated in terms of minimal projective resolutions.
+First, at the level of arbitrary $\bfP$-modules, we construct a metric stability theory for minimal projective resolutions.
 Second, we specialize this framework to persistence by passing to the interval poset and the kernel construction, recovering classical bottleneck stability in one parameter and extending it to signed multiparameter diagrams.

 Minimal projective resolutions and their Betti tables have recently emerged as central invariants for multiparameter persistence modules, both in the rank-exact setting and in the usual multigraded setting \cite{BOTNAN2024109780,doi:10.1137/22M1489150}.
 On the computational side, there is now a growing body of work on algorithms for computing minimal presentations and resolutions, and hence Betti tables, for low-parameter modules \cite{LesnickWright2022,dey2023computing,CGRST2024FoCM}.
-Our approach provides a metric layer that sits above these developments: it views minimal projective resolutions as the recipients of an optimal-transport-type stability theorem, with categorified M\"obius inversion as the organizing principle.
+Our approach adds a metric layer to these developments by viewing minimal projective resolutions as the recipients of an optimal-transport-type stability theorem.

-Remark~\ref{rmk:mobius-betti} explains, for a general $\bfP$-module $X$, how its M\"obius homology (in the sense of \cite{patel2023mobius_homology,ElchesenPatel}) is encoded in a minimal projective resolution $P\down^X$ via $\Ext$-groups, providing a formal bridge between M\"obius inversion and minimal projective resolutions.
+Remark~\ref{rmk:mobius-betti} explains, for a general $\bfP$-module $M$, how its M\"obius homology is encoded in a minimal projective resolution $P\down^M$ via $\Ext$-groups, providing a formal bridge between M\"obius inversion and minimal projective resolutions.
 To our knowledge this connection has not been made explicit before in this generality; a fuller treatment would merit a separate paper.
-The present work leans on this bridge to phrase all our constructions and stability results in terms of minimal projective resolutions, while still controlling M\"obius-theoretic invariants.
+In the present work, this bridge is used only in the final persistence section, where minimal projective resolutions of kernel modules are interpreted as signed persistence diagrams or barcodes.